The Extraordinary Denial

 DESCRIPTION

-The Extraordinary Denial Of Mr. Charles Bannister is an interactive short story where the reader plays the role of an intrusive thought in two different characters heads, guiding them through a night full of difficult revelations and inner conflicts.
+An interactive short story where the reader embodies an intrusive thought, guiding two characters through a night of difficult revelations and inner conflicts.

 CONCEPT